 - Consider native plants, or choose non-invasive alternatives.

-- Never take plants from the wild, it can be illegal and may damage the environment.
+- Never take plants from the wild or bring plants, seeds, flowers, fruit or vegetables home from abroad, it can be illegal and may damage the environment.
+Don't risk it!

 - Be careful when you share plants with friends and family, as you may accidentally pass on invasive plants, pests, or plant diseases.